-In doing so, based on the fact that the recommendations are based on principles, it is considered important for the parties concerned to share common understanding of the purpose of the recommendations and encourage each party to act according to the purpose, rather than mechanically checking whether or not the recommendations are compiled horizontally in a fit-for-all manner.
+Based on the fact that the Code of Conduct is principles-based, it is considered important for the parties concerned to share common understanding of the purpose of the Code of Conduct and encourage each party to act according to the purpose, rather than mechanically checking whether or not the Code of Conduct is compiled horizontally in a fit-for-all manner.

-Therefore, in addition to the above dissemination, it is important to share expectations by the recommendations and current practices, limitations, and diverse aspects of evaluation methodologies through, for example, workshops attended by investors, companies, and evaluation providers.
+Therefore, in addition to the above dissemination, it is important to share expectations and current practices, limitations, and diverse aspects of evaluation methodologies through, for example, workshops attended by investors, companies, and evaluation providers.

-(v) Scope of services covered by the Code of Conduct
+(iv) Scope of services covered by the Code of Conduct

-The Recommendations to ESG evaluation and data providers (the Code of Conduct), while taking into account international discussions, basically focuses on the provision of ESG evaluation and data that can be used for investment in the Japanese markets.
-Therefore, the scope of those recommendations are ESG evaluation and data providers that participate in Japanese financial markets or provide services to the participants Japanese financial markets.
+While taking into account international discussions, the Code of Conduct basically focuses on the provision of ESG evaluation and data that can be used for investment in the Japanese markets.
+Therefore, the scope of the Code of Conduct are ESG evaluation and data providers that participate in Japanese financial markets or provide services to the participants Japanese financial markets.